llafuente/language/readme.markdown

 * Error prone.
 If something is powerful but introduce errors, need to be reconsidered at least.

 * Easy to learn.
-We don't worry much about so many reserved words, because clarify things.
+You will see many reserved words, mostly because clarify things.

 * Easy to code & be lazy.